-For a band to not only last 30 years together but keep scaling more imposing heights, it’s going to need a sense of purpose.
-In the case of The Woggles, the seasoned garage rockers are greeting the milestone with a renewed rallying cry to move ever forward, a three-syllable statement of intent which also serves as the title of their new album on Wicked Cool Records, Tally Ho!
+For a band to not only last beyond 30 years together but keep scaling more imposing heights, it’s going to need a sense of purpose.
+In the case of The Woggles, the seasoned garage rockers past that milestone with a renewed rallying cry to move ever forward, despite being rocked recently by the death of their lead guitar player Flesh Hammer aka Jeff Walls..

-“Tally-ho” is the traditional call of the British hunter upon seeing a fox.
-This distinctive exclamation serves as a mission statement, then, for a band eager to go forth and conquer.
 “The band is not as much an institution as a way of life,” says frontman “The Professor” Mighty Manfred.
-“The main thing is to keep swimming, since the shark that fails to swim dies.”
+“The main thing is to keep swimming, cause the shark has got to keep moving.”

-Suited up and riding shotgun on the hunt alongside Manfred are guitarist Flesh Hammer — who first cut his teeth with ’80s buzz band Guadalcanal Diary — and the sock-it-to-them rhythm section of bassist Buzz Hagstrom and drummer Dan Eletxro, both also sometime members of savage English rockers Graham Day & The Gaolers.
+The band continues to feature the sock-it-to-them rhythm section of bassist Buzz Hagstrom and drummer Dan Eletxro, both also sometime members of savage English rockers Graham Day & The Gaolers.

 “One of our strengths is that all the members contribute songs and song ideas,” notes Manfred.
-“On Tally Ho!, Dan and Buzz both have songs that Little Steven picked as singles from the album, ‘What You Think We Are’ and ‘Waiting For The Rain,’ respectively.”
+“On Please Leave Me My Mind!
+Dan and Buzz both have songs that Little Steven picked as Coolest Songs In The World, the title track and “Paisley in Paradise,” respectively.”

 “Alan Freed once said that ‘Rock and roll is a river of music that has absorbed many streams,’” quotes Manfred.
 “The Woggles drink from its many tributaries, from early rock and roll and R&B to ’60s garage rock, British Invasion, ’60s soul and forward.”

 Fusing pure rock and soul from vintage sources into their own singular sound, The Woggles lay it down hard and loud but with more majesty than recklessness.
 Their beats and riffs are as strident as Manfred’s swagger and strut onstage.
-Having played in the past with Johnny Cash, Link Wray, The Zombies and nearly every garage rock group worth its salt, they’re celebrating both Tally Ho! and 30 years as a group on tour in the U.S. throughout 2017, with dates in Europe and Japan planned for 2018.
-As Meredith Ochs wisely advised on NPR All Songs Considered: “Go see a Woggles show.
+Having played in the past with Johnny Cash, Link Wray, The Zombies and nearly every garage rock group worth its salt, as Meredith Ochs wisely advised on NPR All Songs Considered: “Go see a Woggles show.
 It will change your life.”